 Normal Fee Registration Deadline: April 1st, 2013.
 After this deadline, a 75.00 fee increase will be added to tuition costs.

 Registration Deadline is June 15th!
 After this deadline registration cannot be gauranteed.
-For Inquiries contact the Director of Debate:
+Non-registered students/parents please direct your Inquiries to the Director of Debate:

 A Winning Curriculum: Learn the Fundamentals

 The Hoosier debate camp is dedicated to building a curriculum that teaches debaters to become self-sufficient.
 We will make sure that each graduate of our program is well prepared to tackle all future competitive debate obstacles.
 After attending the Hoosier debate camp, students will show an advancement in their understanding of argumentation and debate theory, research methods, and audience analysis and adaption.
 Students should be able to walk into the 2013-2014 season with confidence in their speaking abilities to perform well against any form of competition.
 After spending a week with us, the student will be provided with a road map of success for the rest of the summer through the start of the season and beyond.
 Attending debate camp is one of the most important decisions to make if your goals include preparing for success at your state, national qualification, and national championship tournaments.
 It is never too early to prepare for success!

 Each student will be organized into their respective interest in debate activity: Policy Debate, Lincoln Douglas, and Public Forum.
 Classrooms will be comprised of two to three lab leaders per section.
 Students will receive instructions via daily lectures in lab as well as mass lectures on topics that cross-debate style and thought.
 Practice debates, evidence production, and one-on-one student-faculty interaction will occur within these lab rooms.
 The lab rooms and lecture halls will be located within the Briscoe residency dorms.